abuseofnotation/abuseofnotation.github.io/epigrams.md

 I assume that people who say that Karl Marx didn't have a job are all writing monumental 1000-page studies as a hobby.

 Nobody cares about the average person's opinion, but everyone is deeply concerned what "the people" think.

-When learning programming it’s important to write a lot of code and also to read a lot of code.
-Writing is to understand you are retarded and reading is to understand everyone else is retarded as well.

 Doing math leaves me feeling like a genius 10% of the time and like a complete idiot for the other 90%.